AyushiNM/MIDAS-internship-tasks/README.md

 * To measure the performance for each class, I have used weighted precison, recall and f1 score (which can be found in classification reports in each notebook), and to measure overall performance I have used accuracy.
 * It can be observed that SGDClassifier gave the best accuracy.
 * XGBoost and RoBERTa come second.
 However, because of the complexity and training time of transformer models, RoBERTa would not be a very good choice for this task, especially when we're getting comparable results with simpler models.
-* It can also be seen that LSTMs don't have the best performance, which could be improved further by hyperparameter tuning and using more data.
-* To improve the performance of the models we could try to use other features along with product description, like product name, which could also be a good indicator of product category.
+* To improve the performance of the models we could try hyperparameter tuning and using more data.
+We could also try to use other features along with product description, like product name, which could also be a good indicator of product category.